rdk/p2rank/misc/tutorials/hyperparameter-optimization-tutorial.md

 Here by hyper-parameters we mean actual hyper-parameters of the machine learning models (eg. number of trees in RF) but also any arbitrary parameter ot the whole algorithm.

-Comprehensive list of all parameters with descriptions is in `Params.groovy`.
+To see the complete commented list of all (including undocumented) parameterss see [Params.groovy](https://github.com/rdk/p2rank/blob/develop/src/main/groovy/cz/siret/prank/program/params/Params.groovy) in the source code.

 **Grid optimization**:
 * generates plots for all stats